stephipie/python-office-tasklist/README.md

-# python-office-tasklist
+## python-office-tasklist

+This is python script to create a office tasklist.
+Including user input to add new task.
-## Please find further discription in the code
+Please find further discription in the code.